Ehte9222/Oddo/README.md

 [https://odoosite.perceptiond.click](https://odoosite.perceptiond.click)

+> [!NOTE]
+> If you encounter any internet server errors or find that the server is overloaded, please delete the `odoo17` database from PostgreSQL.
+Afterwards, manually create a new database from your Odoo site.

 *Congrats you have completed the setup!!*
 # :wink:

 > [!TIP]
 > Helpful advice for doing things better or more easily.

+#### Acknowledgments

+    •	Odoo for their amazing software.
+	•	AlmaLinux for their stable and reliable distribution.